 Every ML-based detector is custom-built for detecting a specific suspicious behavior or attack technique, identified by our threat research team, and uniquely leverages their security expertise and sophisticated predictive models.
 In addition to that, the detectors are constantly being refined based on learning from the field team and customers.
 Here are a few ML components in this subsystem:

 - Time-Series Analysis: Predict the expected behavior and volume of behavior based on historical observed behaviors.
 Due to the varied nature of different attacks, we have developed a suite of time-series analysis algorithms each optimized for a specific scenario and temporal granularity.

 - Behavior Graph Analytics: Network behaviors can be represented as layers of very large graphs where the nodes are the entities on the network, and edges contain relational information or behaviors.
 By analyzing these large graphs via various proprietary ML algorithms, this component can accurately model behavioral patterns and detect subtle but suspicious changes, such as when an attacker is already inside the network but is interacting with high importance data servers from a low privileged account.

-- Peer Group Behavior Modeling: Model how devices that belong to the same special-purpose peer group behave from different perspectives and identify when an attacker has compromised a device and causes it to start acting differently than its peers.
+- Peer Group Behavior Modeling: Model how devices that behave similarly historically interact with the rest of the network and identify when an attacker has compromised a member of the group and causes it to start acting differently than its peers.